 Last week, I wrote about my biological daughter, whom I gave up for adoption in, I think, 2007 in Syracuse, New York.
 To be more precise, I happily signed away and all of my parental rights, freeing her to be adopted by her foster parents.
-At no point over the two years that she was with my wife and I did I want anything to do with her.
+At no point did I ever really want her.

 I did the bare minimum as a biological parent.
 I fed her, gave her fluids and changed her.
 I usually then plopped her into her crib with some toys and left her on her own while I watched TV and kept my websites up to date.
 At that time, I ran five websites and they took priority over her.

 On one occasion, she was carrying her favorite toy around the living room.
 She dropped it and promptly said, “ah, shit!”
-The fact that she knew a curse would impress me and it further impressed me that she used it in context and properly.
-But for most part, other than that, I didn’t care what she did.
+The fact that she knew a curse impressed me and it further impressed me that she used it in context and she used it properly.
+But for most part, other than that, I really didn’t care what she did.

-My biological daughter and I never really had much of a relationship and I preferred it that way.
-It was basically a two-year babysitting gig for me.
+It was basically a two-year unpaid babysitting gig for me.
 Nothing less, nothing more.
-I was never bonded to her in any way and that would be because I never wanted her to begin with.
+I never bonded with her in any material way and that would be because I never wanted her to begin with.

 I don’t remember her exact birthday, but I do think that she will either become 21 this year or has already hit that milestone.
 I do know that her adoptive parents sent an envelope to my wife every year.
 That envelope would contain pictures and an update on her life.
 I cared about neither and I still don’t give a rat’s ass.